-Permanent magnet steel in your handset telephone contains chromium from Central Africa and cobalt from the Belgian Congo, because this special alloy makes the most efficient telephone magnets.
-They are also smaller and lighter than those formerly made of other materials.
+Permanent magnet alloys in your handset telephone may contain either tungsten from China or molybdenum from Colorado with cobalt from South Africa.
+Alloys of these elements with iron make highly efficient telephone magnets.
+Magnets of these alloys also are smaller and lighter in weight than those formerly made of other materials.
 Other alloys, containing nickel, copper, zinc, aluminum, magnesium, and precious metals, used in the manufacture of telephone and other electrical equipment, are described in the chapters dealing with those metals.

 Alloy steel is used in the magnet and diaphragm of your handset telephone.
-The cradle and base are of zinc alloy; while the base plate, covered by leather, is of iron.
+The cradle and base are of zinc alloy, while the base plate, covered with leather, is of iron.

-A cross section of your handset telephone.
+A phantom view of your handset telephone.
 Practically all of the metal parts are made of various alloys that serve best each part for its particular job of giving telephone service.
 Some of the details of the transmitter and receiver are explained in later chapters.

 Alloy steel is used in the magnet and diaphragm of your deskstand receiver.
-The stem and base of this telephone are of brass, while the base plate (covered by felt) is of iron.
+The stem and base of this telephone are of brass, while the base plate (covered with felt) is of iron.